BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 ---

-# Combat Foundations
+# Combat and Stealth

-Enemies in Night City Refined are smarter and more dangerous than in the base game.
-This section explains how they fight and how to survive them.
+Fights, hacking and stealth all work differently in Night City Refined.
+Enemies are smarter and more dangerous, you have to breach a network before you can hack it, and staying unseen earns rewards you can't get any other way.

+## Enemies

 >[!TIP]
 >**In short:** enemies fight as a team and hit hard when you're in the open.
 Use cover, move sideways, and don't reload where they can see you.

-## Enemies

  - **Enemies are as strong as they look.** [Enemy Rarity Fixes Improved](https://www.nexusmods.com/cyberpunk2077/mods/30958) makes an enemy's rarity match what they actually are.
    - Rarity decides an enemy's health and damage.
 In the base game it was close to random, and it scaled with your level.